My name is Danny Davis & I am rode my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.

 Thanks TJ for taking me to my rental car place in Bellevue from Glenwood!

 If you do see me out there, please say hi, honk, smile, or just wave.
-Take a picture or video & share it with your friends & family & help spread the word about the ride & the reasons I am riding.
-After almost a year of planning this ride it is almost half way over already…
+Take a picture or video & share it with your friends & family & help spread the word of the ride & what its purpose was.
+I dont want to stop giving bikes away or stop helping others, so if you have an idea for a great fundraiser & I can help out with riding my big bike for your cause, let me know.
+I will be happy to share videos, pictures or even school speeches.

-But while I am riding across America I am already planning other trips & trying to inspire more people to get out there & do something amazing for themselves, someone they love, or even do a charity ride, walk, run, hop, skip, jump, ski, paddle, hike, crawl or whatever it takes!
-Just do something good for yourself or others every day & make a difference in your life & someone else’s along the way on this crazy ride called life.
+But while I was riding across America I was already planning other trips & trying to inspire more people to get out there & do something amazing for themselves, someone they love, or even do a charity ride, walk, run, hop, skip, jump, ski, paddle, hike, crawl or whatever it takes!
+Just do something good for yourself or others every day & make a difference in your life & or someone else’s along the way on this crazy ride called life.

 We are only here one time in life & it goes by fast.
 Do it while you can…